jeremydaly/lambda-api/README.md

 ```

 ### redirect
 The `redirect` convenience method triggers a redirection and ends the current API execution.
-This method is similar to the `location()` method, but it automatically sets the status code and calls the `send()` method.
-The redirection URL (relative or absolute path OR a FQDN) can be specified as the only parameter or as a second parameter when a valid `3xx` status code is supplied as the first parameter.
-The status code is set to 302 by default, but can be changed to 300, 301, 302, 303, 307, or 308 by adding it as the first parameter.
+This method is similar to the `location()` method, but it automatically sets the status code and calls `send()`.
+The redirection URL (relative/absolute path OR a FQDN) can be specified as the only parameter or as a second parameter when a valid `3xx` status code is supplied as the first parameter.
+The status code is set to `302` by default, but can be changed to `300`, `301`, `302`, `303`, `307`, or `308` by adding it as the first parameter.

 ```javascript
 api.get('/redirectToHome', function(req,res) {